 That day turned out to be one of my best days.

 - I talked to one of my Hero’s, Arnold Palmer.
-He gave me some good advise and I still quote him when I talk about getting a Cadillac that “It’s an Italian Right of Passage to own a Cadillac.”, and I try to thank anyone and everyone that helps me on a daily basis.
+He gave me some good advice and I still quote him when I talk about getting a Cadillac that “It’s an Italian Right of Passage to own a Cadillac.”, and I try to thank anyone and everyone that helps me on a daily basis.

-- I was in a truck that drove on the Fairways and I walked on the the fairway and greens of Oakmont County Club on the Final Day of Play for the US Open in my Puma Tennis Shoes.
+- I was in a truck that drove on the Fairways and I walked on the fairway and greens of Oakmont County Club on the Final Day of Play for the US Open in my Puma Tennis Shoes.

 - But the best thing was that I got to see my dad become a Hero to others.
-After all he was always my biggest hero.
+After all, he was always my biggest hero.